Kies op maat

 Medical Chemistry: written exam

-Laboratory Course module 12: report + skills
+Laboratory Course module 11: report + skills + presentation

 Advanced Analysis of Biomolecules: assignments during lectures